 (12) Toughness - Black Caviar was as tough as they come.
 Twice she got injured in her races yet somehow still won.
 Winx is also a tough cookie.
 On several occasions she has met with severe interference in the run yet overcome it to claim the major prize.
 Again, score them a point each.

 And at the bell, after sizing up both Winx and Black Caviar based on the above criteria…..the judge’s decision goes to ..…the blue corner Winx, with the ref scoring her 10 points to Black Caviar’s 6.

 Any theoretical match race between Winx and Black Caviar would ideally be run over 1400 metres - a distance that both champs excelled at.
 Which mare do you think would win the match race?Early in 2018 Winx was rated as the best thoroughbred galloper in the world.
-In October she won her fourth consecutive Cox Plate and she may now very well claim the title of the best horse to ever race in this country.
+In October she won her fourth consecutive Cox Plate - which was her 29th victory in a row.
+She may now very well lay claim the title of the best horse to ever race in this country.
 Aussieraces.com Quick Links -

 Racing Information Service